Lundez/Summarizer/README.md

 This summarizer can actually utilize two different scoring methods, just swap the scoring-method used at the end of "summarize"-method to the other and try!

 ## How to run
-You need to download GloVe (6B tokens version, Wikipedia 2014 + Gigaword 5) from https://nlp.stanford.edu/projects/glove/ and put the glove.6B.300d.txt-file in the subfolder glove.
+You need to download GloVe (6B tokens version, Wikipedia 2014 + Gigaword 5) from https://nlp.stanford.edu/projects/glove/ (direct link to zip: http://nlp.stanford.edu/data/glove.6B.zip) and put the glove.6B.300d.txt-file in the subfolder glove.

 Then run ./convertGlove.sh from glove/